Search

 ABOUT THIS TRIP

-Like birders, there are some birds that just can’t wait for spring’s delights.
-They begin their migration from south adn central America early and when they show up in our neighborhood, we start getting excited.
+The start of spring is always full of anticipation.
+Like birders, some birds just can’t wait for spring’s delights.
+They arrive from South and Central America early and when they show up in our neighborhood, we start getting excited.

-New birders—and especially young birders—are welcome on this walk, and we have binoculars to lend and support from the Festival team.
+New birders—and young birders—are welcome on this walk.
+We will have binoculars to lend—email your request in advance,

 See you out there!